wilsonmar/wilsonmar.github.io/_posts/2023-01-01-k8s-operators.md

 The declarative nature of Helm charts (and Terraform) are limited to "Day-1" concerns of installation, configuration, etc. but not "Day-2" concerns of re-configuration, update, backup, failover, restore, etc.

+QUESTION 1: How can one bring a production-quality Kubernetes cluster up with a full set of operators?

-QUESTION: How can one assure that all operators within Kubernetes all work well with each other?
+QUESTION 2: How can one assure that all operators within Kubernetes all work well with each other?

 ## Kubernetes Operators?